-Challenge number Detail of challenge 1 Our assessments, observations and professional discussions indicate that the education and wellbeing of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
+Challenge number Detail of challenge 1 Our assessments, observations and professional discussions indicate that the education and wellbeing of many of our disadvantaged pupils is still being impacted by partial school closures during COVID to a greater extent than for other pupils.
 These findings are supported by national studies.
 This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations, especially in maths and writing.
-2 Our assessments (including wellbeing survey), observations and discussions with pupils and families have identified social and emotional issues for many pupils due to a lack of enrichment opportunities and the increased pressures of home life during school closure.
-Also many of our families have been under significant pressure during COVID linked with high pressure jobs in the NHS or other Key Worker roles and this has impacted on the mental health of parents/carers and the children.
+2 Our assessments (including wellbeing survey), observations and discussions with pupils and families have identified social and emotional issues for many pupils.
+Also many of our families have been under significant pressure during the last few years linked with high pressure jobs in the NHS or other Key Worker roles and also financial difficulties and this has impacted on the mental health of parents/carers and the children.
+The challenges with the current financial climate is also adding significant pressures to families in our community.
 These challenges have particularly affected disadvantaged pupils, including their attainment.
-As a school we have had to reflect on and change the way in which we are able to support families due to the increase in the amount of support that is needed and also the length of time waiting for referrals to outside agencies, we felt that we needed an earlier intervention approach - Family Support Worker Role and Wellbeing Support Role.
-9 of our pupils that receive Pupil Premium Funding are currently receiving 1:1 weekly wellbeing support.
-All of our disadvantaged pupils are able to access the new sensory room that has been created.
-3 Our assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
-These are evident from Reception through to KS2 and in general, are more prevalent among our disadvantaged pupils than their peers.
-6 of our pupils that receive Pupil Premium Funding are currently receiving either Speech and Language Therapy from an external provider or are receiving additional language based opportunities to enrich and deepen their vocabulary.
-4 Our assessments, observations and discussions with pupils indicate that there are a greater amount of disadvantaged pupils who don't read for pleasure and don't have a love of reading.
-All our disadvantaged children have been involved in selecting and purchasing new books of interest for their class reading corner, have had the opportunity to loan one of 'Mrs M's Recommended Reads' and 8 of the children receive a 'Book in A Box' each half term.
-5 Our observations, professional discussions and discussions with pupils indicate that a greater amount of children are struggling with returning to school after COVID with the formal setting of the classroom.
-This is evident from Reception through to KS2.
+As a school we have had to reflect on and change the way in which we are able to support families due to the increase in the amount of support that is needed and also the length of time waiting for referrals to outside agencies, we felt that we needed an earlier intervention approach - Wellbeing Support Role and the MHST.
+4 of our pupils that receive Pupil Premium Funding are currently receiv- ing 1:1 weekly wellbeing support.
+All of our disadvantaged pupils are able to ac- cess the sensory room that has been created.
+We are currently taking part in the Mentally Healthy Schools Team programme and the My Happy Mind Pro- gramme to support all the children at St Joseph's.
+3 Our assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils is still a cause for concern.
+These are evident from EYFS through to KS2 and in general, are more prevalent among our disadvantaged pupils than their peers.
+6 of our pupils that receive Pupil Premium Funding are continuing to receive either Speech and Language Therapy from an external provider or are receiving additional language based opportunities to enrich and deepen their vocabulary.
+A whole school focus on developing vocabulary across the curriculum is a key focus for all staff in school and 'Talking Time Sessions' with grandparents have been introduced each half term.
+4 Our observations, professional discussions and discussions with pupils indicate that a greater amount of children are struggling with their resilience and perseverance with learning after the disruption of the last couple of years.
+This is evident from EYFS through to KS2.
+As a school we have reflected and assessed through observation where we need to implement more opportunities for Learning Outside the Classroom,